django-webpack/django-webpack-loader/README.md

 in django templates.
 It is like django's built in `static` tag but for webpack assets instead.

-In the below example, `logo.png` can be any static asset shipped with any npm or bower package.
+In the below example, `logo.png` can be any static asset shipped with any npm package.

 ```HTML+Django
 {% load webpack_static from webpack_loader %}